President Obama has new priorities. That means new spending.

 "Yet the president wants 15 'manufacturing hubs,' which I guess will be like Solyndra cities," lamented Deroy Murdock, one of three libertarian reporters who came on my show to react to our president's plans.

 Murdock's right.
 Politicians should accept the fact that making things is something the market does pretty well on its own.
 This month, the Energy Department's inspector general reports that, three years after being awarded a $150 million federal grant, a taxpayer-backed battery plant in Holland, Mich., has not produced a single battery.
+At one point, the company's workers were paid to do nothing.

 "Then we have a 'college scorecard' that Obama will bring," said Murdock.
 "U.S. News & World Report updates which colleges do a good job, but (now) government will do that?"